gromacs/gromacs/docs/reference-manual/functions.rst

           \left[ {\lambda}F^B(r_B) r^{-5}_B \sigma_B^6 {(1-{\lambda})}^{p-1} -
    	       {(1-{\lambda})}F^A(r_A) r^{-5}_A \sigma_A^6 {\lambda}^{p-1} \right]\end{aligned}

-The original GROMOS Lennard-Jones soft-core function Beutler et al.
-(1994) uses :math:`p=2`, but :math:`p=1` gives a smoother
-:math:`\partial H/\partial{\lambda}` curve.
+The original GROMOS Lennard-Jones soft-core function\ :ref:`100 <refBeutler94>` uses :math:`p=2`, but :math:`p=1` gives a smoother :math:`\partial H/\partial{\lambda}` curve.
 Another issue that should be considered is the soft-core effect of hydrogens without Lennard-Jones interaction.
-Their soft-core :math:`\sigma` is set with sc-sigma in the .mdp file.
+Their soft-core :math:`\sigma` is set with ``sc_sigma`` in the :ref:`mdp` file.
 These hydrogens produce peaks in :math:`\partial H/\partial{\lambda}` at :math:`{\lambda}` is 0 and/or 1 for :math:`p=1` and close to 0 and/or 1 with :math:`p=2`.
+Lowering ``sc_sigma``
-Lowering will decrease this effect, but it will also increase the interactions with hydrogens relative to the other interactions in the soft-core state.
+will decrease this effect, but it will also increase the interactions with hydrogens relative to the other interactions in the soft-core state.

-When soft-core potentials are selected (by setting sc-alpha >0), and the Coulomb and Lennard-Jones potentials are turned on or off sequentially, then the Coulombic interaction is turned off linearly, rather than using soft-core interactions, which should be less statistically noisy in most cases.
-This behavior can be overwritten by using the mdp option sc-coul to yes.
-Note that the sc-coul is only taken into account when lambda states are used, not with couple-lambda0 / couple-lambda1, and you can still turn off soft-core interactions by setting sc-alpha=0.
+When soft-core potentials are selected (by setting ``sc_alpha >0``), and the Coulomb and Lennard-Jones potentials are turned on or off sequentially, then the Coulombic interaction is turned off linearly, rather than using soft-core interactions, which should be less statistically noisy in most cases.
+This behavior can be overwritten by using the :ref:`mdp` option ``sc-coul`` to ``yes``.
+Note that the
+``sc-coul`` is only taken into account when lambda states are used, not with ``couple-lambda0``  / ``couple-lambda1``, and you can still turn off soft-core interactions by setting ``sc-alpha=0``.
 Additionally, the soft-core interaction potential is only applied when either the A or B state has zero interaction potential.
 If both A and B states have nonzero interaction potential, default linear scaling described above is used.
-When both Coulombic and Lennard-Jones interactions are turned off simultaneously, a soft-core potential is used, and a hydrogen is being introduced or deleted, the sigma is set to sc-sigma-min, which itself defaults to sc-sigma-default.
+When both Coulombic and Lennard-Jones interactions are turned off simultaneously, a soft-core potential is used, and a hydrogen is being introduced or deleted, the sigma is set to ``sc-sigma-min``, which itself defaults to ``sc-sigma-default``.

-Recently, a new formulation of the soft-core approach has been derived that in most cases gives lower and more even statistical variance than the standard soft-core path described above.
-Pham and Shirts (2011; Pham and Shirts 2012) Specifically, we have:
+Recently, a new formulation of the soft-core approach has been derived that in most cases gives lower and more even statistical variance than the standard soft-core path described above \ :ref:`101 <refPham2011>`, :ref:`102 <refPham2012>`.
+Specifically, we have:

 .. math::